What Is the Cheapest Health Sharing Plan in 2026?

 CHM keeps costs low through three factors.
 First, it excludes telehealth, prescription drugs, and mental health coverage from its sharing guidelines — services that other plans include at higher monthly costs.
 Second, it requires strict Christian faith and church attendance, which self-selects a member pool that tends toward lower-risk health profiles.
 Third, CHM has operated since 1981 with 300,000+ members, giving it scale efficiencies that newer plans cannot match.

 The $115/month entry price comes with a $300 IUA (lowest in the industry) and unlimited sharing cap.
 CHM allows any doctor with no network restrictions.
 It covers maternity, preventive care, emergency, and surgery.
 For members who rarely use prescriptions, telehealth, or mental health services, CHM offers substantial savings.
-Over a year, CHM costs $1,380 compared to $2,220 for Zion HealthShare ($185/month) — a savings of $840 annually.
+Over a year, CHM costs $1,380 compared to $1,368 for Zion HealthShare ($114/month) — plans are similarly priced at the floor.

 What Is the Cheapest Plan Without a Faith Requirement?

-CrowdHealth is the cheapest secular option at approximately $140/month average for members under 55.
+CrowdHealth is the cheapest secular option at approximately $140/month average.
 This breaks down into a $60/month fixed advocacy fee plus approximately $80/month in crowdfunding contributions.
 CrowdHealth uses a peer-to-peer crowdfunding model where members fund each other's medical bills directly.
 It has no faith requirement, no coverage caps, and allows any doctor.

 The tradeoff with CrowdHealth is that crowdfunding is voluntary — there is no guarantee that your bill will be fully funded (though 99% of approved bills have been funded to date).
 Pre-existing conditions are not eligible for sharing in the first year, with phased increases in years 2-4.
-CrowdHealth is best for healthy individuals under 55 who want the lowest cost and are comfortable with a crowdfunding model.
-For a more traditional health sharing experience without faith requirements, Zion HealthShare starts at $185/month with a PPO network and guaranteed sharing guidelines.
+CrowdHealth is best for healthy people who want the lowest cost and are comfortable with a crowdfunding model.
+For a more traditional health sharing experience without faith requirements, Zion HealthShare starts at $114/month with any-provider access and guaranteed sharing guidelines.

 Is the Cheapest Plan the Best Value?

-CHM is the best value specifically for healthy Christians who do not take regular prescriptions, do not need mental health services, and are comfortable with a strict faith requirement.
+CHM is the best value specifically for healthy Christians who do not take regular prescriptions, do not need mental health services, and are comfortable with a strict faith requirement and a $300 IUA.
 For everyone else, Zion HealthShare offers better coverage per dollar.
-The annual cost comparison: CHM saves $840/year on contributions but excludes coverage that could cost thousands out of pocket if needed.
+The main tradeoff isn't monthly cost — it's IUA level and coverage breadth.

 The Bottom Line